 Normally I love a double-crust pie with a golden crust on the top as well as the bottom.
 Actually, crumble pies like my Dutch Apple Pie are my favorite – YUM!

-But I wanted to make a pie that would be delicious both hot and chilled, yes, chilled, it’s amazing!
+But I wanted to make a homemade pie that would be delicious both hot and chilled, yes, chilled, it’s amazing!

 AND I wanted a pie that would have minimal oven time, especially for summer baking.

 How To Make Mixed Berry Pie From Scratch:

 Begin by preparing and prebaking the pie crust according to packaging or your favorite recipe instructions for a single crust pie.

 Meanwhile, in a large saucepan combine the sugar and cornstarch.

 Stir in the butter, berries, lemon juice, and cinnamon and stir occasionally over medium heat until the mixture comes to a boil.